falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 **7. What integrations with Falcosidekick are you using?
 What would you like to see?**

-* Slack, PagerDuty, and CloudWatch are the most commonly used integrations with Falcosidekick, among the 13 participants who answered this question
+* Slack, PagerDuty, and CloudWatch are the most commonly used integrations with Falcosidekick, among the 13 participants who answered this question.
-* Some respondents expressed interest in additional integrations, such as Elastic search, AWS Lambda, custom ones, and falco-exporter
+* Some respondents expressed interest in additional integrations, such as Elastic search, AWS Lambda, custom ones, and falco-exporter.
-* One participant mentioned they would like Falcosidekick to be usable by other threat detection systems like Tetragon
+* One participant mentioned they would like Falcosidekick to be usable by other threat detection systems like Tetragon.
-* Others expressed interest in direct integrations with CloudWatch and/or Container Insights, as well as more cloud outputs
+* Others expressed interest in direct integrations with CloudWatch and/or Container Insights, as well as more cloud outputs.
-* A few respondents mentioned that they do not use Falcosidekick and instead push events directly to things like S3 or Elastic
+* A few respondents mentioned that they do not use Falcosidekick and instead push events directly to things like S3 or Elastic.

 ## Plugins